Vishnups08/Used-Cars/README.md

 1. Run the Streamlit app:
 streamlit run app.py

-2. Open your web browser and navigate to the URL shown in the terminal (typically http://localhost:8501)
+2. Open your web browser and navigate to the URL shown in the terminal

 3. Use the sidebar navigation to access different features:
    - Data Overview: Explore the dataset and visualizations